broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/JointGenotyping.changelog.md

 # 2.0.0
 2020-02-04

-Using Hail to instead of GenomicsDB
+Using Hail to gather gvcfs instead of GenomicsDB in Joint Calling workflow

 # 1.5.1
 2020-12-16